MrZ626/shasavistic-chord-diagram-editor/readme.md

 `Space`: play selected note

 `Arrow Up/Down`: move cursor up/down (to next note)
-Hold `Ctrl` to move to to top/bottom note
+Hold `Ctrl` to scroll vertically

 `Arrow Left/Right`: move cursor to previous/next chord
+Hold `Ctrl` to scroll horizontally
-Hold `Ctrl` to set selected note bias to left/right
+Hold `Alt` to set selected note bias to left/right

 `Enter`: add a new chord to the right of the current chord